 Tang Dynasty Dancing show - Xian, previously known as Chang'an, was an important cultural and historical centre in not only China but in the known-world.
 The Tang Dynasty Dancing show is an exciting exponent of this prosperous society and keeps alive the splendour of the period.

 Day 6: Xian - Beijing

 Transfer to the train station and take the speedy bullet train for 5 and a half hours to Beijing.
-End the day watching a thrilling Chinese acrobatic show.
+After dinner this evening, there is an option to enjoy a Kung Fu Show.